siers/nix-gitignore/README.md

 (for nix 2.0 or higher)

 This implements primitive a gitignore filter for `builtins.filterSource` via translation to regexes.
-I just wanted to see how far I could get with the current approach and as it turns out that I can get quite far.

 Please add give this a star iff this project proves to be useful to you.

 * [Motivation](#motivation)
 * [Example](#example)